Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ## Overview

-This mod aims to make all weapons viable.
+This mod aims to make all weapons viable, and make the game more difficult in general.
 It does this by buffing weaker weapons (smaller ACs, certain energy weapons), nerfing missiles and otherwise tweaking weapon values.
-In addition, Guarded was nerfed, the visual and radar range was increased, the morale system was tweaked, and hit chances are calculated slightly differently to make lights harder to hit and assaults easier.
+In addition, Guarded was nerfed, the visual and radar range was increased, the morale system was tweaked, and hit chances are calculated slightly differently to make lights harder to hit.

 ## Requirements